-Trains from London to Berlin cover the 577 miles (931 km) long route taking on average 14 h 54 min with our travel partners like Deutsche Bahn with connection or Deutsche Bahn.
-Normally, there are 2 trains operating per day, including direct services available.
+Trains from London to Berlin cover the 577 miles (931 km) long journey taking on average 12 h 2 min with our travel partners like Deutsche Bahn with connection.
+Normally, there are 3 trains operating per day, including direct services available.
 Travellers depart most frequently from London Victoria and arrive in Berlin Hbf.

-Find the best trip from London to Berlin with Omio's train partners Deutsche Bahn!
-You'll find the best deals, timetables and tickets when comparing and booking the most affordable trip for you.
+Find the best route to Berlin from London with Omio's train partners Deutsche Bahn!
+You'll find the best deals, timetables and tickets when comparing and booking the most convenient trip for you.

 Deutsche Bahn (DB) is Germany’s main operator of train services and makes on average about 40, 000 domestic and international journeys per day.
 Deutsche Bahn’s fleet of trains includes the high-speed ICE (Intercity Express) as well as the IC (Intercity), EC (Eurocity), IRE (Interregio-Express), RE (Regional Express) and RB (Regionalbahn), which differ in terms of comfort and the time needed to travel.
 For example, while toilets are standard amenities, services like onboard restaurants or free WiFi are only available on certain train types and routes.
 Deutsche Bahn is well-known for its wide range of fares like Super Saver, Saver, and Flexible and discount cards like the Bahncard 25, 50 and 100, which you can also use for your London to Berlin train.

-These are Deutsche Bahn 's ticket policies for COVID-19 for the train from London to Berlin:
+Deutsche Bahn 's current ticket policies due to COVID-19 for your train to Berlin from London are the following: